 A vent dryer is something that dries out the air that gets into a 55 gallon drum.
-We need dry air in the drums because the moist air can interact with what is in the drum and make it go bad; and in our case it is polyurethane rubber, which is notorious for reacting with any moisture.
+We need dry air in the drums because the moist air can interact with the contents of the drum and make it go bad.
+In our case, it is polyurethane rubber, which is notorious for reacting with any moisture.

 The most convenient retail solution we found on the internet cost $75 for 2 vent dryers (including shipping).
-We would add 4 more cartridges to get 1 year’s coverage, at $64 for 4, so the total would be $139, and what’s worse it will take 5-7 days to get to us at low shipping cost (faster for way more money).
+We would add 4 more cartridges to get 1 year’s coverage, at $64 for 4, so the total would be $139.
+What’s worse, it will take 5-7 days to get to us at low shipping cost (faster for way more money).

 The solution we came up with for 2 drum vent dryers will cost $29.70 for hardware, and $17 for desiccant which is at least 1 years supply.
-The total is $46 for 2 vents & at least 1 year supply of desiccant. (saved $93, and 4 days)
+The total is $46 for 2 vents & at least 1 year supply of desiccant (savings of $93 and 4 days).

-The premise of the dryer is to filter any incoming air through our cannister of desiccant, this will remove any moisture from the air that is entering the drum.
-The air really only enters the drum while the resin that is pouring out of the faucet on the drum causes a vacuum at the top of the drum.
+The premise of the dryer is to filter any incoming air through our cannister of desiccant.
+This will remove any moisture from the air that is entering the drum.
+The air really only enters the drum when the resin that is pouring out of the faucet on the drum causes a vacuum at the top of the drum.

-The desiccant we are using is “Silica Gel”, and in our case we are using kitty litter that is made from silica gel, make sure the label says silica gel.
+The desiccant we are using is “Silica Gel”.
+Actually, we are using kitty litter that is made from silica gel.
+If you buy kitty litter, make sure the label says silica gel.